theengs/decoder/docs/participate/adding-decoders.md

 ```

 The parameters for the "bit_static_value" function are:
-- "servicedata" or "manufacturerdata" Extract the value from the specified data.
+- "servicedata" or "manufacturerdata" - extract the value from the specified data.
 - 1, the index of the data source where the value exists.
-- 0, the bit position from 0-3.
+- 0, the bit position from `3-0`.
-- The return value for bit state 0.
+- The return value for bit state `0`.
-- The return value for bit state 1.
+- The return value for bit state `1`.

 `post_proc` This specifies any post processing of the resulting decoded value.
 This is a JSON array that should be written in the order that the operation order is desired.
 In the simple example the first parameter is the "/" divide operation and the second parameter (10) is the value to divide the result by.
 Multiple operations can be chained together in this array to perform more complex calculations.